stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 I gave Lake a warm word of congratulation, owning up that he was right about the western trip;
 and we all agreed to get in touch by wireless at ten in the morning.
 If the gale was then over, Lake would send a plane for the party at my base.
-Just before retiring I despatched a final message to the   Arkham   with instructions about toning down the day&rsquo;s news for the outside world, since the full details seemed radical enough to rouse a wave of incredulity until further substantiated.
+Just before retiring I despatched a final message to the   Arkham   with instructions about toning down the day's news for the outside world, since the full details seemed radical enough to rouse a wave of incredulity until further substantiated.

     III.

-None of us, I imagine, slept very heavily or continuously that morning; for both the excitement of Lake&rsquo;s discovery and the mounting fury of the wind were against such a thing.
-So savage was the blast, even where we were, that we could not help wondering how much worse it was at Lake&rsquo;s camp, directly under the vast unknown peaks that bred and delivered it.
-McTighe was awake at ten o&rsquo;clock and tried to get Lake on the wireless, as agreed, but some electrical condition in the disturbed air to the westward seemed to prevent communication.
+None of us, I imagine, slept very heavily or continuously that morning; for both the excitement of Lake's discovery and the mounting fury of the wind were against such a thing.
+So savage was the blast, even where we were, that we could not help wondering how much worse it was at Lake's camp, directly under the vast unknown peaks that bred and delivered it.
+McTighe was awake at ten o'clock and tried to get Lake on the wireless, as agreed, but some electrical condition in the disturbed air to the westward seemed to prevent communication.
 We did, however, get the   Arkham,   and Douglas told me that he had likewise been vainly trying to reach Lake.
 He had not known about the wind, for very little was blowing at McMurdo Sound despite